 Make sure the filling is set before adding the whipped cream

 After you spread the Key lime filling on the cake, you will need to let the filling set up in the fridge for about 2 hours, loosely covered.
 I say loosely covered because having a bit of air circulating helps the filling set up as some of the moisture evaporates from the surface.
 You can also let it stay in the fridge for up to one day before frosting!

 Allowing the cake to hang out in the fridge for awhile allows the filling to sink deeper into the cake, and it will also be easier to frost since the top won't be super wet.
 If you touch your finger lightly to the surface of the cake and it feels slightly tacky, rather than sticky and wet, then you are good to go and can add the whipped cream.

-An intensely limey and luscious dessert that’s super easy to make!
-White boxed cake mix is filled with tangy Key lime filling and topped with whipped cream.
+An intensely tangy and luscious dessert that's super easy to make!
+White boxed cake is filled with tart Key lime filling and topped with whipped cream.

 - 1 box white cake mix, plus ingredients listed on the box